GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 ## Summary

-This repository implements a reproducible, containerized workflow to process high-frequency (HF) radar spectra from INTECMAR’s VILA and PRIO stations.
+This repository applies a reproducible, containerized workflow to process high-frequency (HF) radar spectra from INTECMAR’s VILA and PRIO stations.
 The primary output is LLUV files containing radial metrics derived from CODAR SeaSonde spectral data.

-Processed LLUV datasets are publicly available on Zenodo (PRIO [1]; VILA [2]).
-The underlying analysis is carried out by the SeaSondeR R package [3], and the containerized pipeline featuring period-specific configurations, automatic manifest generation, and scalable AWS batch processing (Lambda & S3 Batch Operations) applied to each station is detailed in [4].
+The applied workflow features period-specific configurations, automatic manifest generation, and scalable AWS batch processing (Lambda & S3 Batch Operations) for each station, as detailed in [1].
+The underlying analysis of the HF radar spectra is carried out by the SeaSondeR R package [2].
+Finally, the processed LLUV datasets are publicly available on Zenodo (PRIO [3]; VILA [4]).

 Data processing is structured into six distinct periods corresponding to antenna pattern measurement intervals.
 These map to the period-specific directories under VILA/ and PRIO/ as follows:
 - VILA1: 2011-09-30 → 2015-08-05